-Effective the day prior to the first public trading date of our common stock, we adopted and our stockholders approved the 2016 Employee Stock Purchase Plan, or the 2016 ESPP.
+We adopted and our stockholders approved the 2016 Employee Stock Purchase Plan, or the 2016 ESPP.
 The material terms of the 2016 ESPP are summarized below.

 Shares available for awards; administration.
-A total of 173,076 shares of our common stock will initially be reserved for issuance under the 2016 ESPP.
+A total of 173,076 shares of our common stock are initially reserved for issuance under the 2016 ESPP.
 In addition, the number of shares available for issuance under the 2016 ESPP will be annually increased on January 1 of each calendar year beginning in 2017 and ending in and including 2026, by an amount equal to the least of (A) 1% of the shares outstanding on the final day of the immediately preceding calendar year and (B) such smaller number of shares as is determined by our board of directors, provided that no more than 1,903,846 shares of our common stock may be issued under the 2016 ESPP.
-The foregoing numbers are subject to adjustment in certain events, as described below.
+The foregoing numbers are subject to adjustment in certain events, as described below

-Our board of directors or a committee of our board of directors will have authority to interpret the terms of the 2016 ESPP and determine eligibility of participants.
-We expect that the compensation committee will be the initial administrator of the 2016 ESPP.
+Our board of directors or a committee of our board of directors has authority to interpret the terms of the 2016 ESPP and determine eligibility of participants.
+The compensation committee will be the initial administrator of the 2016 ESPP.